nicolaka/netshoot/README.md

 Cool thing about namespaces is that you can switch between them.
 You can enter a different container's network namespace, perform some troubleshooting on its network's stack with tools that aren't even installed on that container.
 Additionally, `netshoot` can be used to troubleshoot the host itself by using the host's network namespace.
 This allows you to perform any troubleshooting without installing any new packages directly on the host or your application's package.

-* **Container's Network Namespace:** If you're having networking issues with your application's container, you can launch `netshoot` with that container's network namespace like this :
+* **Container's Network Namespace:** If you're having networking issues with your application's container, you can launch `netshoot` with that container's network namespace like this:

     `$ docker run -it --net container:<container_name> nicolaka/netshoot`

-* **Host's Network Namespace:** If you think the networking issue is on the host itself, you can launch `netshoot` with that host's network namespace.
-This is how:
+* **Host's Network Namespace:** If you think the networking issue is on the host itself, you can launch `netshoot` with that host's network namespace:

     `$ docker run -it --net host nicolaka/netshoot`

 * **Network's Network Namespace:** If you want to troubleshoot a Docker network, you can enter the network's namespace using `nsenter`.
 This is explained in the `nsenter` section below.